TyGuS/suslik/README.md

 #### Comparing Execution Times

-We noticed roughly a *2x overhead* of running Cypress inside the VM (hence, you should inspect synthesis times to be twice as long as those reported in the paper).
+We noticed roughly a *2x overhead* of running Cypress inside the VM (hence, you should expect synthesis times to be twice as long as those reported in the paper).

 In addition, the synthesis times reported by the script are measured by Cypress itself and do not account for the JVM start-up time,